 As you may imagine, there is no single answer.
 Each platform sets itself apart from its competitors in certain features.
-For instance, we believe Capital.com is the best broker overall.
-Still, if you are exclusively looking for social trading, you will quickly realise that the closest alternative you can get is NAGA.
+If you are exclusively looking for social trading, you will quickly realize that the closest alternative you can get is NAGA.

 Additionally, you should pick the best one for you according to your needs and goals.
 Are you looking for day trading or a more long-term approach (“buy and hold”)?

 All in all, you should always do your own research to assess which online broker will be better for you.
 We hope this article helped save you some research time and ultimately leads you to choose the most suitable platform for you!